ricardo-jnunes/Java-SE-Course/INHERITANCE.md

   - The Object class is the ultimate parent of any other class in Java
   - The Object class defines common, generic operations that all other Java classes inherit and reuse

+A superclass method takes priority over an interface default method A subtype interfaces takes priority over an interface parent If there are conflict you need to implement

 ####Initialization Summary
  - All code of class must be loaded into memory first
  -  It needs to be loaded only once per class